Dug-F/MidTermProjectFrontend/README.md

 Change the frontend to point at the local backend
 - change the backendUrl value at the top of workshops.js and allWorkshops.js to point to the local (127.0.0.1) backend
+> [!WARNING]
-- (remember to change it back again before pushing to live server)
+>  remember to change it back again before pushing to live server

 Start the frontend
 - start index.html using a server such as Live Server in VS Code